 Five Ways To Depression-Proof Your Brain

 In his book Uncovering Happiness: Overcoming Depression with Mindfulness and Self-Compassion, Elisha Goldstein, Ph.D., posits that your brain has built-in natural antidepressant tendencies which you can access and cultivate.
-They can be harnessed to keep a brain from becoming depressed, prevent relapse, or to uncover more happiness in life.
-Understanding how depression works in your brain and how your bad habits contribute to keeping you stuck in a negative brain loop are essential to overcoming depression naturally.
+They can be harnessed to keep a brain from becoming depressed, prevent relapse, or uncover more happiness in life.
+Understanding how depression works in your brain and how your bad habits contribute to keeping you stuck in a negative brain loop is essential to overcoming depression naturally.

 According to Goldstein, you have five built-in antidepressants.

 Goldstein defines mindfulness as “intentionally paying attention to the here and now while putting aside our programmed biases.”
 He writes:

 We know that negative self-judgments are significant cues for the depressive loop.
 The brain’s strategy to see the depressive loop as a problem and attempt to fix it by rehashing past events or rehearsing future ones only digs us deeper into the loop. …Try worrying about yourself while being fully present to the flavor of your tea.
 It doesn’t work.”